ThePrimeagen/fem-algos/lessons/02-part-1-getting-familiar/C-problem-2.md

 1. You are given lines ((x1, y1) -> (x2, y2))
 1. Only consider horizontal and vertical lines
 1. We wont solve the actual problem as its a bit verbose!
-But we will parse the input!
-Its fun But we will parse the input!
-Its fun.

 <br />